 Shop online or e-commerce

 If the web application is an online store, its development is likely to resemble that of an m-commerce or e-commerce site.
-This type of application development process is more complicated because it must allow electronic payments that can be made from credit cards, PayPal or other payment methods.
-The developer must also create a management panel for the administrator; that will be used for the listing of new products, update them, delete the entries, and to manage applications and payments.
+This type of application development process is more complicated because it must allow electronic payments that can be made from credit cards, PayPal, or other payment methods.
+The developer must also create a management panel for the administrator; that will be used for the listing of new products, update them, delete the entries, and manage applications and payments.

 Your web application fits on mobile devices the same way as a mobile app does, making it possible to interact with it as if it were a native application.

 Portal web app